hellooofiifi/kittycara/README.md

-# kittyCara AI
+# kittyCara

-KittycaraAI is a pediatric and adolescent gynecological diagonistic descision support assistant helping adolescent girls and their caretakers diagnose possible menstrual disorders and gain insights and advice.
+kittycara is a mobile application that helps adolescent girls and their caretakers evaluate their menstrual symptoms and receive persoanlized insights and advice.
+It is designed as a friendly pet cat to create an endearing and engaging experience for users.
-It uses OpenAI API to generate a list of possible diseases from a description of symptoms provided by the user and provides preliminary insights and advice on what to do next via simplifying complex medical information into easy-to-understand language, making  gynecological care more accessible to adolescent girls, especially those in underserved communities.

 Features

-**User-friendly interface**: The app is designed as a friendly pet cat to create a warm, endearing and engaging experience for adolescent users.

-**AI-powered diagnosis**: Utilizes the power of OpenAI's API to analyze symptoms, suggest possible medical conditions and provide advice.

-**Simplifies Medical Terminology**: transforms complex medical jargon into plain explanations aiming to help adolescent girls understand complex medical terms easily and accurately.
+**Preliminary evaluation of menstrual disorders**: it helps adolescent girls assess what constitutes abnormal menstrual cycles without immediate access to a healthcare provider.

+**Personalized advice**: it provides adolescent girls with immediate insights and practical advice tailored to their unique health needs.

+**Menstrual health education**: it provides adolescent girls with education about their menstrual health that helps relief anxiety, overcome damaging misconceptions and discrimination and develop healthy habits.

 # How to Use This Repository: